The internationally unrecognized Republic of Somaliland is shifting gear towards her push for self-determination through sports.

 “We are looking at this (Kosovo and Gibraltar) as our inspiration towards joining the world football family,” says Mohammed Nuh.

-Ahmed Ali who returned to Somaliland after years in the United Kingdom has set a youth academy in Hargeisa hoping to tap talent from the football-crazy children.
+Ahmed Ali who returned to Somaliland after years in the United Kingdom has set up a youth academy in Hargeisa hoping to tap talent from the football-crazy children.

 Ali, a former community coach and scout for West Bromwich Albion and Cardiff City believes this is the first step towards pushing for Somaliland recognition through football.